sirius2013/DragonBall/README.md

 # DragonBall
 This app is 100% open source.
-Feel free to clone and modify it as much as you want.
+Feel free to clone and modify it as much as you want

 # Showcase
 - https://youtu.be/NUwueUPJs7c